getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 ### Metaswitch’s “Calico”

+Project Calico
-Project Calico “integrates seamlessly with the cloud orchestration system (such as OpenStack) to enable secure IP communication between virtual machines.
-As VMs are created or destroyed, their IP addresses are advertised to the rest of the network and they are able to send/receive data over IP just as they would with the native networking implementation – but with higher security, scalability and performance [(4)](#resources).”
+> integrates seamlessly with the cloud orchestration
+> system (such as OpenStack) to enable secure IP communication between
+> virtual machines.
+As VMs are created or destroyed, their IP addresses are
+> advertised to the rest of the network and they are able to send/receive data
+> over IP just as they would with the native networking implementation – but with
+> higher security, scalability and performance [(5)](#resources).”

-In late 2014, the Calico team managed to create a prototype of the Calico stack that runs as Docker containers, in addition to a plugin that informs it of all containers in the system.
+In late 2014, the Calico team managed to create a prototype of the Calico stack that runs in Docker containers, in addition to a plugin that informs it of all containers in the system.
 This prototype established as a proof of concept that the networking model that Calico enables does work for containers.

 Though the team seems to have some ideas as to how to proceed with Calico and Docker, there are no short-term plans to evolve the prototype.
 This has put the drive and initiative to do so into the hands of the community.
+Calico is compatible with OpenStack Neutron [(6)](#resources), as is [Rackspace Cloud Networks](http://www.rackspace.com/en-us/cloud/networks).

 ### SocketPlane’s “SocketPlane”

-Socketplane’s concept is to bring Open vSwitch to the Docker host so that one can “have a container that’s going to be able to manage the data path and also manage either overlays or underlays [(5)](#resources).”
+Socketplane’s concept is to bring Open vSwitch "production quality, multilayer virtual switch" [(7)](#resources) capabilities to the Docker host, making it possible to
+“have a container that’s going to be able to manage the data path and also manage either overlays or underlays [(8)](#resources).”

-However, if one were to look for an actual project to evaluate or even their webpage, you’ll be met with neither as Socketplane is still very much in a semi-stealth mode.
+However, few details have been published as Socketplane is still very much in a semi-stealth mode.
 Its relevance and consideration as an option stems from the fact that its founders, who left RedHat to start Socketplane, are three very well known